rbontekoe/BAWJ/docs/src/chapter5.md

 ```

-## Exercise 5.1 - Adding the Sub-Module Infrastructure.
+## Exercise 5.1: Adding the Sub-Module Infrastructure

 In this exercise, you perform the following tasks.